 A chess prodigy who rose from a Manhattan homeless shelter to become a national master, embodying the power of focus and opportunity.

-Tanitoluwa 'Tani' Adewumi's story is a modern American fable.
-Born in Nigeria, his family fled religious persecution, arriving in New York City as refugees in 2017.
-Living in a homeless shelter, Tani discovered chess through a school program at P.S.
-116. His natural aptitude was staggering; within a year, with coaching from the Chess-in-the-Schools nonprofit, he won the 2019 New York State K-3 championship.
-His family's GoFundMe campaign, launched to secure stable housing and support his training, went viral, drawing support from celebrities and chess grandmasters.
-The narrative transcended the 64 squares, becoming a symbol of resilience and the transformative potential of education.
-Tani, now an International Master, continues his ascent in competitive chess while advocating for refugee causes, proving that genius can flourish anywhere.
+Tanitoluwa 'Tani' Adewumi won the 2019 New York State K-3 chess championship one year after learning the game while living in a homeless shelter.
+Born in Nigeria in 2010, his family fled religious persecution, arriving in New York City as refugees in 2017.
+He discovered chess through a school program at P.S.
+116 and trained with the Chess-in-the-Schools nonprofit.
+A GoFundMe campaign, launched to secure stable housing and support his training, went viral, drawing support from celebrities and chess grandmasters.
+Now an International Master, Tani continues his ascent in competitive chess while advocating for refugee causes, proving that genius can flourish anywhere.

 1997–2012